Faisaladuko/AI-Chat-Exporter/USAGE.md

 ## Getting Started in 4 Steps

 ### 1️⃣ Open a Conversation
-Navigate to ChatGPT, Grok, or DeepSeek and open any conversation.
+Navigate to ChatGPT, Grok, Gemini, or DeepSeek and open any conversation.

 ### 2️⃣ Find the Export Button
-- **ChatGPT/Grok**: Look for the purple gradient button in the header (download arrow icon)
+- **ChatGPT/Grok/Gemini**: Look for the purple gradient button in the header (download arrow icon)
 - **DeepSeek**: Look for the floating button on the right side
 - The button appears automatically when the page loads